 In 2021, Minnesota became the last state to repeal its offset law, but the change does not take effect until July 3, 2022.
-Until then, some Minnesotans who draw both benefits, the state reduces unemployment insurance by half of the amount of your Social Security benefit.
+Until then, some Minnesotans who draw both benefits have their unemployment insurance reduced by half of the amount of your Social Security benefit.
 The determining factor is when you started collecting Social Security and how long that was before you filed for unemployment.
 You’ll find details on how it works at the Minnesota unemployment office’s website.

 What about Social Security disability benefits?

 It is legally permissible to draw Social Security Disability Insurance (SSDI) and unemployment benefits, and neither affects the amount of the other.
 (Minnesota is the exception in this case as well.
 While it remains in effect, the state’s partial offset also applies to SSDI.)

 However, trying to get both disability and unemployment can be tricky because key criteria for these benefits are fundamentally at odds.
 To get unemployment, you must be actively looking for work.
 To get disability, you must be largely unable to work.

 Social Security officials weighing disability claims can take into account any receipt of or application for unemployment compensation, and you’ll have to show why the two are not in conflict.

 You also can collect unemployment and Supplemental Security Income (SSI), the other Social Security-run program that pays benefits to disabled people, but the same caveats apply regarding approval of claims — and in the case of SSI, getting unemployment can reduce your benefit payment.